 In view of the current Covid-19 control measures in Singapore, the AGM will be held by electronic means and a member will not be able to attend the AGM in person.
 A member (whether individual or corporate) must appoint the Chairman of the Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM.
 The Chairman of the Meeting, as proxy, need not be a member of the Company.
 The Proxy Form is available on SGXNET and the Company's website.
-A printed copy of the Proxy Form can also be found in the Annual Report 2020.
+A printed copy of the Proxy Form can also be found in the Annual Report 2021.
 A member must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the Proxy Form, failing which the appointment of the Chairman of the Meeting as proxy for that resolution will be treated as invalid.
 The Proxy Form must be submitted in the following manner:

 - if submitted electronically, be submitted via email to the Company's Share Registrar, B.A.C.S.
-Private Limited at main@zicoholdings.com or - if submitted by post, be deposited at the Company's Share Registrar Office address at 8 Robinson Road, #03-00 ASO Building, Singapore 048544.
+Private Limited at main@zicoholdings.com or - if submitted by post, be deposited at the Company's Registered Office address at 66 Kallang Pudding Road, #05-01, Singapore 349324.

-in either case, by 10.30 a.m. on 27 January 2021.
+in either case, by 10.30 a.m. on 24 January 2022.

-A member who wishes to submit a Proxy Form must complete and sign the Proxy Form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
+A member who wishes to submit a Proxy Form must complete and sign the Proxy Form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided

-CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least seven (7) working days before the AGM.
+CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least seven (7) working days before the AGM (i.e., by 5.00 p.m. on 18 January 2022).